 Electrification Bill Impacts

-May 31 Update
+May 31 Update – ComEd Redlines

 Section 8-103B(b-27) requires electric utilities to provide customers with estimates of the impact of electrification measures on customers’ average monthly electric bill and total annual energy expenses.

 In complying with this requirement, electric utilities shall provide transparent and accurate information that allows customers to assess electrification choices.